 Bruce Reid diminishes the Indian batting lineup In Melbourne, 1991-92

 After a gap of seven years, the Indian Cricket Team toured Australia for a five-match Test series just before the 1992 Cricket World Cup.
-This series is especially notable from an Indian perspective due to Ravi Shastri’s double ton in Sydney in the third test, Kapil Dev’s 400th test wicket and Sachin dominating the bouncy Perth pitch by scoring 114, while other Indians struggled.
+This series is especially notable from an Indian perspective due to Ravi Shastri’s double ton in Sydney in the third test, Kapil Dev’s 400th test wicket and Sachin dominating the bouncy Perth pitch by scoring 114 where other Indians struggled.

 In the second match of the series, India won the toss and decided to bat.
-But, former Indian bowling Coach, Bruce Reid, had other ideas.
-He decimated the Indian squad by picking up 6 wickets and reducing the Indian score to a paltry total of 263 runs.
+But, former Indian bowling coach, Bruce Reid, had other ideas.
+He decimated the Indian squad by picking up 6 wickets while reducing the Indian score to a paltry total of 263 runs.
 In response, the Australians scored 349.

 Resuming the second innings, the Indians were expected to put up a fight, but they were bundled up for a meager total of 213 runs with Reid again causing wreckage.
 He picked up six wickets in the second innings as well.
-The Australians went on to comfortably chase the target while Reid returned with a great match figure of 12/126.
+The Australians went on to comfortably chase the target while Reid returned with an astonishing match figure of 12/126.

 Ishant Sharma torments Ponting in Perth, 2007-08

-Fresh from the Monkey Gate controversy and poor umpiring decisions that shook world cricket and tarnished Indian-Australian cricketing ties, this match proved the world that the Indian team can win even outside Asia.
+Fresh from the Monkey Gate controversy and poor umpiring decisions that shook the world cricket and tarnished Indian-Australian cricketing ties, this match proved the world that an Indian team can win even outside Asia.
 Not only that, but they also denied the Baggy Greens a record 17th straight Test victory.

 Opting to bat first after winning the toss, India made 330 courtesy to a gritty knock of 93 by Rahul Dravid.
 In response, Australia were rounded up for 212 runs that provided India with a 118-run lead.
 A collective swing bowling effort by RP Singh, Irfan Pathan, and Ishant at one point of time reduced Aussies to 61 for the loss of 5 wickets.
 It was only due to a strong 102 run partnership between Andrew Symonds and Adam Gilchrist that the Aussies were able to make 212 runs.